 Within the CEFF, the range (10th percentile, median, and 90th percentile) of natural functional flows for each metric characterizes the predicted (modeled) flow metrics for the study location of interest.
 The modeled and observed functional flow metrics were obtained from the California Natural Flows Database Application Programming Interface (CEFWG, 2021b).
 Although the focus of CEFF is to assess observed functional flow metrics within the reach of interest (e.g., the bypass reach), unimpaired flows were also assessed for comparison.
 The modeled natural flow (as predicted using the CEFF modeling approach described above) was first compared with the observed unimpaired flows in the Kern River (the flow rate or volume expected to occur in the river system in the absence of diversion) for the period from 1980 through 2020.
-Then as part of the CEFF, the modeled natural flow was compared with the observed flow within the bypass reach for the same period.22 Following the CEFF methodologies (CEFWG, 2021a) when comparing observed flows with the modeled natural flows:
+Then as part of the CEFF, the modeled natural flow was compared with the observed flow within the bypass reach for the same period.21 Following the CEFF methodologies (CEFWG, 2021a) when comparing observed flows with the modeled natural flows:

-- The metric is considered likely unaltered if the median observed flow metric is within the 10th and 90th percentile range of the modeled natural flow, and greater than 50 percent of the observations fall inside the 10th to 90th modeled percentile range. - The observed flow metric is considered likely altered if the median observed value falls outside the 10th to 90th modeled percentile range. - The observed flow metric is considered indeterminate if the median observed value falls within the 10th to 90th percentile range, but less than 50 percent of the observed values fall within the 10th to 90th percentile range.
+- The metric is considered likely unaltered if the median observed flow metric is within the 10th and 90th percentile range of the modeled natural flow, and greater than 50 percent of the observations fall inside the 10th to 90th modeled percentile range. - The observed flow metric is considered likely altered if the median observed value falls outside the 10th to 90th modeled percentile range.

-22 Measured unimpaired flow (USGS gage 11186001) is represented by the sum of flows within the Fairview Dam Bypass Reach (USGS gage 11186000, SCE gage 401) and the diverted flow within the water conveyance system (USGS gage 11185500, SCE gage 402).
+21 Measured unimpaired flow (USGS gage 11186001) is represented by the sum of flows within the Fairview Dam Bypass Reach (USGS gage 11186000, SCE gage 401) and the diverted flow within the water conveyance system (USGS gage 11185500, SCE gage 402).